East Richmond railway station, Melbourne: Platforms and services

 East Richmond station has two side platforms, and a total of four tracks operating through it.
-Its location at the city end of Melbourne's busiest group of railway lines means that, although a large number of services pass through the station, only a limited number stop there, largely because Richmond is only a few hundred metres away in Swan Street.
+Its location in close proximity to the CBD means that, although a large number of services pass through the station, only a limited number stop there, largely because Richmond is only a few hundred metres away in Swan Street.

-Services to and from Lilydale and Belgrave do not normally stop at East Richmond.
-Glen Waverley services stop here, except for Glen Waverley-bound services in the morning peak.
+Services to and from Lilydale and Belgrave never stop at East Richmond, with the exception of the weekdays 05:12 service from Belgrave to Flinders Street, and the weekdays 07:29 service from Flinders Street to Lilydale.
+All Glen Waverley services stop here, except for some Glen Waverley-bound services in the morning and afternoon peak.
 Most services to and from Alamein, Blackburn and Ringwood stop here.

 It is served by Lilydale, Belgrave, Alamein and Glen Waverley line trains.